 - 5.1.f.
-At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.g.
-The evaluations of a fellow's performance must be accessible for review by the fellow. ^(Core) - 5.1.h.
-Semiannual evaluation must include review of fellows' procedure logs. ^(Core)
+At least annually, there must be a summative evaluation of each fellow that includes their readiness to progress to the next year of the program, if applicable.
+(Core) - 5.1.g.
+The evaluations of a fellow's performance must be accessible for review by the fellow.
+(Core) - 5.1.h.
+Assessments should include evaluations of interpersonal communication and relationship skills, fund of knowledge, manual skills, decision-making skills, and critical analysis of clinical situations.
+(Detail) - 5.2.
+Fellow Evaluation: Final Evaluation

-5.2.
-Fellow Evaluation: Final Evaluation The program director must provide a final evaluation for each fellow upon completion of the program. ^(Core)
+The program director must provide a final evaluation for each fellow upon completion of the program.
+(Core)

 - 5.2.a.
-The subspecialty-specific Milestones, and when applicable the subspecialtyspecific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.
-The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy. ^(Core) - 5.2.c.
+The subspecialty-specific Milestones, and when applicable the subspecialty-specific Case Logs, must be used as tools to ensure fellows are able to engage in autonomous practice upon completion of the program.
+(Core) - 5.2.b.
+The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
+(Core) - 5.2.c.
 The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

+(Core)

-(Core) - 5.2.d.
-The final evaluation must be shared with the fellow upon completion of the program. ^(Core) - 5.3.
-Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
+- 5.2.d.
+The final evaluation must be shared with the fellow upon completion of the program.
+(Core)

+- 5.3.
+Clinical Competency Committee

+A Clinical Competency Committee must be appointed by the program director.

 (Core) - 5.3.a.
 At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
-Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows. ^(Core)
+Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
+(Core)